2020 Elsevier Foundation-ISC3 Green and Sustainable Chemistry Challenge

 “This prize gives me the energy and confidence to keep going: to serve the community is a priority, and as first step I’ll reach to the farmers who have supported the development of the project,” said Dr. Ankur Patwardhan.

-2018 Elsevier Foundation Green and Sustainable Chemistry Challenge
+2018 Elsevier Foundation-ISC3 Green and Sustainable Chemistry Challenge

-First Prize: “Guava leaves as natural preservatives for farmers of Nepal”
+First prize winner: “Guava leaves as natural preservatives for farmers of Nepal”

 Prajwal Rabhindari, President of the Research Institute for Bioscience & Biotechnology (RIBB) in Nepal was awarded the first prize for his project that aims to minimize post-harvest food loss that affects smallholder farmers: up to one third of Nepal’s food resources are lost in spoilage, which is hugely problematic for a developing country whose major economy relies on agriculture.